reactjs/react.dev/content/docs/concurrent-mode-suspense.md

 * **It lets you orchestrate intentionally designed loading states.** It doesn't say _how_ the data is fetched, but it lets you closely control the visual loading sequence of your app.

 * **It helps you avoid race conditions.** Even with `await`, asynchronous code is often error-prone.
-Suspense feels more like reading data *synchronously* — as if it was already loaded.
+Suspense feels more like reading data *synchronously* — as if it were already loaded.

 ## Using Suspense in Practice {#using-suspense-in-practice}